maniartech/gotime/.temp/idea.md

   .Microsecond() // 0-999999

   // Add
-  .Add(1, temporal.Days) // Days, Weeks, Months, Years, Hours, Minutes, Seconds, Milliseconds, Microseconds
+  .Add(1, gotime.Days) // Days, Weeks, Months, Years, Hours, Minutes, Seconds, Milliseconds, Microseconds

   // Diff
-  .Diff(time.Now(), temporal.Days) // Days, Weeks, Months, Years
+  .Diff(time.Now(), gotime.Days) // Days, Weeks, Months, Years
-  .Diff(time.Now(), temporal.Weeks, true) // true for rounded value
+  .Diff(time.Now(), gotime.Weeks, true) // true for rounded value

-  // Range - Range function always returns the earliest date first .Range() // Returns a range of dates from the current date to the end of the month .Range(temporal.Yesterday()) // Returns a range of dates from the current date to yesterday
+  // Range - Range function always returns the earliest date first .Range() // Returns a range of dates from the current date to the end of the month .Range(gotime.Yesterday()) // Returns a range of dates from the current date to yesterday

   // Format